dailydotdev/daily/CAREERS.md

-🧳 Careers at daily.dev
+# 🧳 Careers at daily.dev

 Are you looking for a new opportunity?
-We are a young and dynamic team with opportunities for amazing people like you to grow with our product.
+We are a high-energy and dynamic team, looking for amazing people like you to grow alongside our product

-Currently we have the following applications open.
+Currently we have the following applications open:

 ## 🔬 QA Engineer